xbeat/Machine-Learning/README.md

 Understanding Vanishing and Exploding Gradients

 Vanishing and exploding gradients are common problems in training deep neural networks.
 They occur during backpropagation when gradients become extremely small or large, hindering the network's ability to learn effectively.
 This presentation will explore these issues, their causes, and potential solutions.

+## Understanding Vector Databases Fundamentals and Applications

+Vector Space Fundamentals

+Vector databases operate on the principle of vector spaces where data points are represented as high-dimensional vectors.
+Understanding the mathematical foundation of vector spaces is crucial for implementing vector database operations efficiently using numerical computations and distance metrics.

 ## Understanding R-squared and Adjusted R-squared in Regression Models